 Denial in addiction generally constitutes “permission giving” thoughts.
 It may take many forms, but at its core, denial allows a person to violate his or her own morals or values and sexual bottom lines.
 It may also allow a person to violate trust in his or her marriage, despite the potential or existing consequences.
 Confrontation of denial involves recognizing these often hidden self-statements or beliefs.
 Denial statements might include:

-- “My spouse doesn’t treat me well.
-He/she is always mean to me.
-No one is going to tell me what I can or can’t do.”
+“My spouse doesn’t treat me well.
+They are always mean to me.
+No one gets to tell me what to do.”

 Overcoming denial involves a level of honesty with self that can be very difficult to address alone.
 Therapeutic dialogue can help confront these beliefs.